 If you are still sending edited files through email attachments, Dropbox folders, or temporary transfer links, the delivery stage is probably creating more friction than it should.
-Clients want fast access, easy downloads, and confidence that their photos are complete and safe.

 This guide covers how to send photos to clients, how to deliver high-resolution files without losing quality, when free methods are good enough, how proofing changes the workflow, and what wedding photographers should do differently from smaller portrait or event shoots.